 A number of solutions exist to keep starlings and other birds away from cows on dairy farms.
 Installing metal mesh netting over holes and ventilation areas can exclude birds from entering barns.
 Proper maintenance of feed storage facilities and cattle housing also prevents birds from exploiting holes or damaging deteriorating structures.

 Autonomic lasers are one of the most effective and long-lasting control solutions available to farmers.
 Laser systems act as 24/7 herd guardians that relentlessly and randomly harass birds in a safe and humane way.
 Birds are quickly conditioned to avoid the sweep of a laser’s beam, so they learn to avoid perching above or near cows and their feed.

-Safeguard Your Dairy Farm with Wild Goose Chase
+Defend Your Dairy Farm with Migratory Bird Management

-If your dairy farm struggles to control starlings or other nuisance birds, Wild Goose Chase can help.
-With over 25 years of experience controlling birds on farms (and more), with a range of humane, biology-based techniques, the Wild Goose Chase team can help protect your cows – and their feed – from birds.
+If your dairy farm struggles to control starlings or other nuisance birds, Migratory Bird Management can help.
+With over 25 years of experience controlling birds on farms (and more), with a range of humane, biology-based techniques, the Migratory Bird Management team can help protect your cows – and their feed – from birds.